 DVMs, VMDs, and specialists navigating the emotional, ethical, and relational demands of clinical practice.

-CVTs and LVTs who absorb enormous clinical stress while often receiving the least institutional support.
+CVTs, LVTs, RVTs, assistants, and support staff who absorb intense clinical stress while often receiving the least institutional support.

 When veterinary work affects your relationship — your partner needs support too.
 Couples therapy for vet households.